trevordbunch/cis411_lab3_uiux/labreports/LAB_BenOfTheOneRing.md

 # Lab Report: UX/UI
 ___
-**Course:** CIS 411, Spring 2021
+**Course:** CIS 411, Spring 2023
 **Instructor(s):** [Trevor Bunch](https://github.com/trevordbunch)
-**Name:** Your Name
+**Name:** Ben Clarke
 **GitHub Handle:** Your GitHub Handle
 **Repository:** Your Forked Repository
-**Collaborators:**
+**Collaborators:** m-shoul, jp1478, R-B1509, timkratz, Sturty75
 ___

 # Step 1: Confirm Lab Setup
-- [ ] I have forked the repository and created my lab report
+- [x] I have forked the repository and created my lab report
-- [ ] If I'm collaborating on this project, I have included their handles on the report and confirm that my report is informed, but not copied from my collaborators.
+- [x] If I'm collaborating on this project, I have included their handles on the report and confirm that my report is informed, but not copied from my collaborators.

 # Step 2: Evaluate Online Job Search Sites